What are they?

 How do I reserve a trunk?

-Thanks to support from the University of Iowa and the Iowa Academy of Science, the Discovery Trunks are free of charge for teachers and educators.
+Thanks to support from the University of Iowa and the Iowa Academy of Science, the Discovery Trunks will be shipped free of charge to teachers and educators.
 Reservations are handled on a first-come, first-served basis.
 The trunks may be borrowed for a maximum of thirty days, with longer terms negotiable.
 We reserve the right to charge for damaged or missing items.
 Getting (and returning ) the trunks is easy and affordable; see the shipping options below.

 - Pick up or drop off the trunk at the University of Iowa campus.
 Trunks are stored at the Museum of Natural History, Old Capitol Museum, and Office of the State Archaeologist.